sincyn/clib/readme.md

 ## Performance

-We are committed to maintaining high performance across all our libraries.
-You can find benchmarks and performance comparisons in the `benchmarks/` directory.
+Performance is a key focus of clib.
+We aim to provide high-performance implementations that are efficient and scalable.
+We regularly benchmark the library to ensure it meets our performance goals.
+If you encounter any performance issues, please let us know by opening an issue.

+###### **(WIP)** - benchmarks/ directory containing the benchmarking code is planned to be added in the future.

 ## Roadmap

 See the [open issues](https://github.com/sincyn/clib/issues) for a list of proposed features and known issues.
 Our long-term goals include:

 - Expanding the socket library to support more protocols
 - Adding a file I/O library with asynchronous capabilities